 This course will continue to build on the advanced skills presented in ANSH 2001.
 The focus will be upon analysis of short stories and the delivery of oral presentations in the Anishinaabe Language.
-(Prerequisite: ANSH 2001) (Meets MnTC goal area 6 & 8).

 ANSH 2010 3 credits Anishinaabe Language for the Classroom